the Infatuation, London

 LONDON EVENING STANDARD - LONDON FOOD MONTH

-Angela championed up and coming Street Food Traders to share her tent, and amazing experience to be a part of!
+Angela championed up and coming Street Food Traders to share her tent and dish up to the London Food month masses.

 TIME OUT LONDON